Frequently Asked Questions

 A : Generally speaking, you can purchase a home with a value of three or four times your annual household income.
 However, the amount that you can borrow will also depend upon your employment history, credit history, current savings and debts, and the amount of down payment you are willing to make.
 You may also be able to take advantage of special loan programs for first time buyers to purchase a home with a higher value.
 Give us a call, and we can help you determine exactly how much you can afford.

 Q : What is the difference between a fixed-rate loan and an adjustable-rate loan?

 A : With a fixed-rate mortgage, the interest rate stays the same during the life of the loan.
 With an adjustable-rate mortgage (ARM), the interest changes periodically, typically in relation to an index.
 While the monthly payments that you make with a fixed-rate mortgage are relatively stable, payments on an ARM loan will likely change.
-There are advantages and disadvantages to each type of mortgage, and the best way to select a loan product is by talking to us.
+There are advantages and disadvantages to each type of mortgage, and a competitive way to select a loan product is by talking to us.

 Q : How is an index and margin used in an ARM?

 A : An index is an economic indicator that lenders use to set the interest rate for an ARM.
 Generally the interest rate that you pay is a combination of the index rate and a pre-specified margin.
 Three commonly used indices are the One-Year Treasury Bill, the Cost of Funds of the 11th District Federal Home Loan Bank (COFI), and the London InterBank Offering Rate (LIBOR).

-Q : How do I know which type of mortgage is best for me?
+Q : How do I know which type of mortgage is for me?